sauce-archives/help/docs/guides/tutorials-appium/appium-cross-platform-automation.md

 Then launch the build.
 Give the test some time to be run.
 As soon as it is done the build status icon will stop blinking and you will be able to access the "test results" section to see what the outcome of the test you just ran was.

 <h3 id="example">Example</h3>
-You can have a look at our [Appium cross-platform example](https://github.com/testobject/appium-cross-platform-example).
+You can see our [Appium cross-platform example](https://github.com/testobject/appium-cross-platform-example).

 ---
 ---